Judith (poem): Plot, structure and themes

 Like Beowulf, Judith conveys a moral tale of heroic triumph over monstrous beings, if we follow the supposition of Andy Orchard’s Pride and Prodigies: Studies in the Monsters of the Beowulf Manuscript.
 Both moral and political, the poem tells of a brave woman’s efforts to save and protect her people.
-Judith is depicted as an exemplar woman, grounded by ideal morale, probity, courage, and religious conviction.
-Judith's character is rendered blameless and virtuous, and her beauty is praised.
-In line 109, Judith is referred to as an ides ellenrof, "a brave woman".
-The author gives her the entitlement of a halige meowle (line 56), "holy woman", and a snoteran idese (line 55), "wise woman", whilst her appearance is described as aelfscinu (line 13), "elf-shining", "beautiful".
+Judith is depicted as an exemplary woman, grounded in faith and chastity--so the biblical text and Ælfric's homily tell us, because the extant Old English text starts in medias res.
+Her bravery and wisdom are mentioned: she is a halige meowle (line 56), "holy woman", and a snoteran idese (line 55), "wise woman", and her beauty is praised in line 13 when she is called aelfscinu (line 13), "elf-shining", sometimes rendered as "woman of elfin beauty".
 Although Judith kills a man, she appears to be doing God's will; Holofernes, while described to some extent as a standard military leader in the Beowulfian vein, is also cast as a salacious drunk and becomes monstrous in his excess.

 Portraying the epitome of Germanic heroism, Judith was likely composed during a time of war as a model for the Anglo-Saxon people.
 The Abbot Ælfric similarly created his own homiletic interpretation of the Book of Judith.
 At the time of his creation, Vikings were ransacking England. Ælfric professed that Judith was to serve as an example to the people.
 In a letter, Ælfric wrote: þeo is eac on English on ure wisan iset eow mannum to bisne, þet ge eower eard mid wæpnum beweriæn wið onwinnende here, meaning "It is also set as an example for you in English according to our style, so that you will defend your land with weapons against an attacking force".

 Ælfric’s Judith is quite like that of the poem; furthermore, the characters seem to have served the same purpose—to stand as an example to the people in a time of war.
 Judith's city of Bethulia was being plundered by Assyrians.
 Holofernes was an Assyrian general and king, often drunk and constantly monstrous.

 The Vulgate Liber Iudith, the posited source text of these works, has been mutilated in order to contain the Anglo-Saxon heroic mode: